Racal

 Racal Electronics plc was a British electronics company that was founded in 1950.

-Listed on the London Stock Exchange and once a constituent of the FTSE 100 Index, Racal was a diversified company, offering products including voice loggers and data recorders, point of sale terminals, laboratory instruments and military electronics, including radio and radar.
-At its height it was the third largest British electronics firm; it operated throughout 110 countries worldwide and employed over 30,000 people.
+Listed on the London Stock Exchange and once a constituent of the FTSE 100 Index, Racal was a diversified company, offering products including voice recorders and data recorders, point of sale terminals, laboratory instruments and military electronics, including radio and radar.
+At its height it was the third largest British electronics firm; it operated worldwide and employed over 30,000 people at its height.
 It was the parent company of Vodafone, before the mobile telephony provider was sold in 1991.

-Racal was purchased by Thomson-CSF (now Thales Group) in 2000, thereby giving the French firm access to the UK defence and armaments market.
+Racal was bought by Thomson-CSF (now called Thales Group) in 2000.
+The purchase was expected to roughly double the size of the French defence giant's operations in the UK, a country that already represented one of its biggest export markets in Europe.

-In 2001, Racal Instruments, Inc. became an independent company after a leveraged buyout from Thales.

-In 2004, Racal Instruments, Inc. was acquired by EADS North America Defense and Test Services, Inc., which was then acquired by Astronics Corporation in 2014.
+In 2001, Racal Instruments Inc. became an independent company after a leveraged buyout from Thales.
+In 2004, it was acquired by EADS North America Defense and Test Services Inc., which was then acquired by Astronics Corporation in 2014.
 The Racal brand now resides with Astronics Test Systems, a wholly owned subsidiary of Astronics Corporation.